The Nature of Abstractions: Dealing With Thesis, Antithesis, and Synthesis, Dualisms, Contradictions, Opposition, and Golden Means

 - We then can consider degrees (like very short, short, average, tall, very tall; or -1…0…1).
 A range of degrees.

-Ex 3. where we start with a complex concept (a system of related attributes/properties and concepts) and draw out one or more antithetical complex concepts:
+Ex 3. where we start with a complex concept (a complex system of related attributes/properties, concepts, judgements, beliefs, etc) and draw out one or more antithetical complex concepts:

 - We start with a single concept/term (like liberalism).
 A thesis.